 Todas las bibliotecas permanecerán cerradas por la temporada a causa del virus COVID-19.
 Favor de no devolver materiales a las bibliotecas; no se le cobrará por materiales durante este periodo.
 Actualizaciones de la información de WCCLS sobre el COVID-19

+Library service began in Tualatin in 1974.
+In 1977, Tualatin Public Library opened in a former house in Tualatin’s Community Park.
 From 1985-2007, the library operated in an 8,500 square foot space within the Civic Center building.
 A 2004 bond measure provided funds to expand the library.
 The $9.4 million, 22,500 square foot Tualatin Public Library opened in 2008.

 The Library features dedicated Children and Teen areas, comfortable seating and social areas, a fireplace, two small-group meeting rooms, and a Community Room for Library programs and large gatherings.
 A unique highlight of the Library is its striking display of an articulated mastodon skeleton, which is mounted in front of an etched-glass image of a mastodon.
-The remodeled building was designed to be as energy efficient and sustainable as possible through the use of natural ventilation, day lighting, energy-efficient lighting.
+The remodeled building was designed to be as energy efficient and sustainable as possible through the use of natural ventilation and energy-efficient lighting.

 The Library currently houses more than 100,000 items and hosts 800+ programs each year.

 Community room, conference room, and study room available by reservation.